JorgePe/BOOSTreveng/ColorSensor.md

 ORANGE (says red)  08 00 45 01 09 01 ff 09
 YELLOW             08 00 45 01 0a 00 ff 06

-Some difficulties with GREEN and ORANGE
+It has some difficulties with GREEN and ORANGE

 First byte = 08 is the number of bytes in the message (thanks @rblaakmeer) 2nd, 3rd and 4th bytes = 00 45 01 are still unknown